 - 1/2 cup water (plus more to taste)

-- For the Noodles:
+For the Pad Thai Noodles:

-- 1 package (8 ounces Brown Rice Noodles (such as Annie Chun’s brand))
+- 8 ounces Brown Rice Noodles

-- 3 cups zucchini “noodles” (see notes below)
+- 3 cups zucchini “noodles”

 - 2 cups shredded carrots